Tax on dividends

 Note that the dividend tax rates are lower than the corresponding rates which apply to earned income and savings income.

-The rate which applies depends on where the taxable dividend income falls in your ‘stack’ of taxable income:
+The rate which applies depends on where the taxable dividend income falls in your ‘stack’ of taxable income.
+The 2026/27 rates are:

-- Taxable dividend income above the dividend allowance and falling within the basic-rate band is taxed at the dividend ordinary rate.
+- Taxable dividend income above the dividend allowance and falling within the basic-rate band is taxed at the dividend ordinary rate which is 10.75%.

-- Taxable dividend income above the dividend allowance and falling within the higher-rate band is taxed at the dividend upper rate.
+- Taxable dividend income above the dividend allowance and falling within the higher-rate band is taxed at the dividend upper rate which is 35.75%.

-- Taxable dividend income above the dividend allowance and falling above the higher-rate band is taxed at the dividend additional rate.
+- Taxable dividend income above the dividend allowance and falling above the higher-rate band is taxed at the dividend additional rate which is 39.35%.

 Dividends within ISAs